-The hydrocarbon sector, like all industrial activities, offers dangers of many kinds, the effects and repercussions of which can be severe; thus, the safety of the facilities must be put in place in terms of prevention and protection [2].
+The hydrocarbon sector, like all industrial activities, poses numerous kinds of threats, the effects and repercussions of which can be severe; thus, the safety of the facilities must be put in place in terms of prevention and protection [2].

-Liquefied petroleum gas (LPG), is stored in a pressurized vessel.
+Liquefied petroleum gas (LPG) is stored in a pressurized vessel.
 Because it produces less pollution, it is commonly employed in industry.
 However, once coupled with air, the explosive mixture poses a fire and explosion risk.
-As a result, LPG production and storage should be strictly supervised, particularly the LPG storage tank, which could result in an accident if the leak occurs [3, 4].
+As a result, LPG production and storage should be strictly supervised, particularly the LPG storage tank, as neglecting it could result in an accident if a leak occurs [3, 4].